MADE Modern Slavery Act Statement 2017

 This statement is made pursuant to s.54 of the Modern Slavery Act 2015.
-It sets out the steps that Made.com Design Ltd (“MADE”) has undertaken - and is continuing to take - to ensure that modern slavery is not taking place within our business or supply chain.
+It details the steps that Made.com Design Ltd (“MADE”) has taken - and is continuing to take - to ensure that modern slavery and human trafficking is not taking place within our business or supply chain.

-MADE has a zero-tolerance approach to any form of modern slavery, which we consider to include different types of exploitation such as forced labour, servitude, child labour and human trafficking.
-We are committed to acting in an ethical manner, with integrity and transparency in all business dealings.
-We are also committed to creating effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.
+MADE has a zero-tolerance approach to any form of modern slavery, which we consider to include different types of exploitation such as forced labour, servitude, child labour, and human trafficking.
+We are committed to acting in an ethical manner with integrity and transparency in all of our business dealings.
+We are also committed to establishing effective systems and controls in order to safeguard against any form of modern slavery taking place within our business or our supply chains.

-MADE is an online lifestyle design brand with a vision to make design accessible to everyone.
+MADE is an online design brand with a vision to make great design accessible to everyone.
 We collaborate with talented designers and work closely with suppliers across the world to offer consumers unique furniture and homeware products at affordable prices.
-We currently have employees based in the United Kingdom, certain European countries, China and Vietnam.
+MADE is registered in England and Wales with company number 07101408 and we have employees based in the United Kingdom, certain European countries, China and Vietnam.

-We believe that our biggest exposure to modern slavery risks lies in our product supply chains in China and Vietnam, and our activities relating to assessing and managing our modern slavery risks accordingly focus on our key suppliers in these geographic regions.
+We believe that our biggest exposure to modern slavery lies in our product supply chains in China, Vietnam, and India.
+As such, our activities relating to assessing and managing our modern slavery risks focus on our key suppliers in these geographic regions.

-We operate a number of internal policies to ensure that we minimise the risk of harm associated with modern slavery and related matters such as unsatisfactory working conditions and discrimination.
+We operate a number of internal policies to ensure that we minimise the risk of harm associated with modern slavery and human trafficking, as well as with related matters such as unsatisfactory working conditions and discrimination.
 These policies are also designed, more generally, to ensure that we are conducting business in an ethical and transparent manner.
 The policies include:

 - Recruitment policy.
 We conduct eligibility to work checks for all employees in our offices globally to safeguard against human trafficking or individuals being forced to work against their will.